EternityForest/AnyoneCanDoIt/MathELI5.md

 a rational person can in fact expect to gain from playing the lottery, because the one dollar ticket cost does not effect them in any practical way, while the million dollar prize definitely would.

-This same argument could also be used to say "I'm a thousand in debt, might as well try to win it back with my last hundred!" if one was a problem gambler.
+Which seems reasonable to me, but this same argument could also be used to say "I'm a thousand in debt, might as well try to win it back with my last hundred!" if one was a problem gambler.
 But these personal value assignments are outside what a math guide can tell you (And if you got yourself in $1k of gambling debt, you're probably not thinking rationally to begin with!).

+And of course, a dollar a week over decades adds up, although so do the smaller prizes you will likely win even if you don't hit the jackpot, partially offsetting that.

 ## Statistics